-A group of Heriot-Watt University fashion and textile students are researching how fibre shedding from clothes interferes with microplastic pollution in Orkney.
+A group of Heriot-Watt University fashion and textile students have travelled to Orkney to research how microfibre shedding from clothes contributes to microplastic pollution.

-The postgraduate students have travelled up to Orkney and are working with others at the University’s International Centre for Island Technology, testing sediment samples including seagrass beds, jellyfish, crabs and fish.
+The postgraduate students journeyed to the Scottish island to work with others at the University’s International Centre for Island Technology, testing shedding, specificially natural fibres.

 When a piece of clothing is washed, it sheds thousands of microfibers which eventually end up in the ocean.
 These pose a risk to sea life and aquatic organisms which feed or ingest the fibres incidentally or with other food sources.